xmtp/libxmtp/xmtp_mls/IDENTITY.md

    ```

 4. A last resort KeyPackage (containing the credential and signed by the installation key per the [MLS spec](https://www.rfc-editor.org/rfc/rfc9420.html#name-key-packages)) is generated and stored on the device.
-5. The app publishes the last resort key package to the server.
+5. The app publishes the last resort key package to the server, which implicitly serves as a registration.
 The server will provide all identity updates (registrations and revocations) for a given wallet address to any client that requests it.

 ### Credential validation